Skip to content

 Course statement:

-In this course, students will learn how to understand and apply a design process through the development of a series of technological outcomes.
-Through manipulating a selection of materials. techniques and processes students will build on their creative thinking and problem-solving skills.
+In this course, students will learn how to understand and apply a design process specific to the requirements of different performances.
 This will be supported through design based research and exploration as well as activities which develop their practical skills.
-Over the course students will grow their understanding of aesthetic, functional and manufacturing design considerations and will apply this knowledge in workshop and digital environments.
-Within this, they will be encouraged to explore different worldviews and knowledge bases, such as mātauranga Māori and develop confidence through perseverance, resilience and communication in the broadest sense over the duration of their design projects.
-In this course we look broadly at production roles. lighting design and operation, make up design and application, set and prop making and costume creation.
+During the course students will grow their understanding of all aspects of the world of theatre as well as applications for film and television.
+They will be encouraged to explore different worldviews and knowledge bases, such as mātauranga Māori and develop confidence through perseverance, resilience and communication in the broadest sense over the duration of their design projects.
+In this course we look broadly at production roles including lighting design and operation, make up design and application, set and prop making and costume design.

 • Demonstrate sustainable processes as a foundation of technological practice.